Irrationality is the new norm.

 - Adding key terms to your title and content.

-- Including a bio that highlights your expertise and shows Google you know what you’re talking about.
+- Including a bio that highlights your expertise and shows Google you know what you’re talking about (think E-E-A-T and YMYL).

 - Adding H2s, H3s, and H4s with key terms.